Susan Herbst

 Susan Herbst is an American political scientist and academic administrator who served as the 15th president of the University of Connecticut.
 She was named president on December 20, 2010, and took office on June 1, 2011.
 She succeeded Michael J. Hogan and was the first woman to be selected as the University of Connecticut's president since the school's founding in 1881.
-In August of 2019, Herbst was succeeded by Thomas C. Katsouleas.
+In August 2019, Herbst was succeeded by Thomas C. Katsouleas.

 Early life and education

 Herbst was born in New York City and raised in Peekskill, New York.
 Herbst received her B.A. in political science from Duke University in 1984 and her Ph.D. in communication theory and research from the University of Southern California Annenberg School for Communication in Los Angeles in 1989.

 Herbst has two brothers: Jeffrey, president of the American Jewish University and Steve, vice president of broadcasting and global media strategy for NASCAR.